roundhousedesigns/calendario/README.md

     -   Like, do all things, but also...
         -   Unscheduled collapsible

-## Maybes
+## The Future

 -   Abbreviate long titles?
+-   Custom taxonomy support?
+-   CPT support?

 ## Questions

 ## Don't Forget

 -   Permissions checks: non-admins can only edit/delete their posts
--   Times and timezones, and the not-fucking-up thereof